 Chapter 13: High income individual, fails the Means Test, multiple assets, not a business

-Chapter 7 bankruptcy, often referred to as liquidation bankruptcy, is used by those not concerned with retaining their assets, whose income is below the median in the area (Means Test), and want to have a clean start with no repayment plan.
+Chapter 7 bankruptcy in Indiana, often referred to as liquidation bankruptcy, is used by those not concerned with retaining their assets, whose income is below the median in the area (Means Test), and want to have a clean start with no repayment plan.

 Chapter 11 bankruptcy is used mostly by businesses and corporations that have a lot of debt, but also a lot of assets and money to spend on restructuring, and want to retain their assets, while having flexibility and control over the bankruptcy process.